Martha Lewis bio photo

 How are humans able to combine concepts to form new ones?
 Why do unexpected or ‘emergent’ attributes arise in these combinations?
 I use computational linguistics, conceptual spaces theory, quantum theory, and category theory to try and answer questions like these.

-I was most recently a Lecturer in the School of Engineering Mathematics and Technology at Bristol University.
-Before Bristol, I held a Veni fellowship at the ILLC at the University of Amsterdam.
-I was a postdoc in the Quantum Group in the Department of Computer Science, University of Oxford, under the project ‘Algorithmic and Logical Aspects of Meaning’ funded by AFOSR.
-I did my PhD at the University of Bristol, in the Bristol Centre for Complexity Sciences, and before that the Evolutionary and Adaptive Systems (EASy) MSc at the University of Sussex.
+Martha Lewis is Assistant Professor at the Institute of Logic, Language, and Computation, University of Amsterdam.
+She was previously a Lecturer in the School of Engineering Mathematics and Technology at Bristol University, and completed postdocs at the ILLC at the University of Amsterdam, funded by a Veni fellowship, and in the Quantum Group in the Department of Computer Science, University of Oxford.
+She did her PhD at the University of Bristol, in the Bristol Centre for Complexity Sciences, and before that the Evolutionary and Adaptive Systems (EASy) MSc at the University of Sussex.
+Martha’s interests are in compositional approaches to understanding language and reasoning, through multidisciplinary approaches.

 Research Interests